tdogcodes/tdogcodes/README.md

 - React, Javascript, Typescript, CSS, HTML, Next, Zustand, Firebase, Tailwind, Shadcn, Vitest, Git, PostgreSQL, Prisma

 ## Currently Working on... 🚧
-- Formly: An AI open source form building platform, that lets you build forms using draggable blocks, and AI prompts.
+- TdogAnime - A free anime/manga streaming service with new series and all the latest episodes
-- My discrete mathematics class
+- 4 different WGU classes, each one about Java
-- Caring for my fruit/veggie garden & getting CS2 elo back up
+- Caring for my fruit/veggie garden